 Why it Matters

-EPA sets National Ambient Air Quality Standards (NAAQS) for six common and harmful pollutants: carbon monoxide, lead, particulate matter (PM), ozone, nitrogen dioxide, and sulfur dioxide.
+EPA sets NAAQS for six common and harmful pollutants: carbon monoxide, lead, PM, ozone, nitrogen dioxide, and sulfur dioxide.
 The NAAQS are based solely on public health and welfare protection, meaning that the agency must not consider the cost of revising a standard if the current science demands a standard be tightened to protect public health or welfare.
 The NAAQS program is highly successful and is the cornerstone of EPA’s work to protect public health and the environment.
-EPA estimates that in the past 40 years, total emissions of the six pollutants regulated by NAAQS dropped by 71% while the economy grew by 182%.
+EPA estimates that in the past 40 years, total emissions of these six pollutants dropped by 71% while the economy grew by 182%.

 The Clean Air Act requires that EPA review the NAAQS every five years to ensure their adequacy.
 The review process is a multi-stage, robust review of the current science that requires significant expert input.
 If a standard is tightened, there is a cascading effect on air quality policies and programs across the country.
 States and local regions must ensure that the sources of pollution in their jurisdiction decrease their emissions, so that the region can meet the new, more stringent national standard.

-For more information on the implementation of the 2015 ozone standards, EPA’s attainment designations, and challenges to those determinations, see our Rollback Tracker page, 2015 Ozone National Ambient Air Quality Standards.
+For more information on the implementation of the 2015 ozone standards, EPA’s attainment designations, and challenges to those determinations, see our Regulatory Tracker page, 2015 Ozone National Ambient Air Quality Standards.

 Dec.
 3, 2014 EPA announces the beginning of its next review of the PM NAAQS by issuing a call for information to assist EPA in developing the Integrated Science Assessment.